 Deliberation and Award

-The Women’s Fund grants committee will review Letters of Inquiry and select semifinalists to submit a formal grant application.
-After review of formal grant applications and site visits at semifinalist organizations, the Women’s Fund grants committee, with the approval of the Women’s Fund advisory board, will make its recommendation on funding to the Board of Directors of the Community Foundation Alliance.
+The Women’s Fund grants committee will review applications in July.
+After review of grant applications and site visits, the Women’s Fund grants committee, with the approval of the Women’s Fund advisory board, will make its recommendation on funding to the Board of Directors of the Community Foundation Alliance.
 No lobbying or solicitation of Women’s Fund representatives is permitted.
-Grant recipients will be recognized at the Women’s Fund annual FUNDay event on April 27, 2020, and grant checks will be presented to recipients at that time.
+Grant recipients will be recognized at the Women’s Fund annual FUNDay event to be held on Wednesday, September 22, 2021, and grant checks will be presented to recipients at that time.